Izenda7Series/docs-html/_sources/install/troubleshooting/general.rst.txt

 =================================
 General
 =================================
-|

 Your user ID is inactive.
 (Integrated Mode Only)
 ------------------------------------------------------------------------------------------------------------
 This issue can occur if you used the /api/user (POST) endpoint to create users in integrated modes.
-Please ensure that you are using the user/integration/saveUser (POST) endpoint to create users in integrated modes.
+Ensure that you are using the user/integration/saveUser (POST) endpoint to create users in integrated modes.

-You can use the script below to manually active users.
+Use the script below to manually active users.

   .. code-block:: sql

 	-- This is a MSSQL snippet, you may need to adjust the query for other databases.